 Two More Things

 A helping Hand… I don’t know how I ever survived without one of these little guys!
 The magnifying glass alone makes it worthwhile, and being able to have something hold your work is pretty amazing.
 They are cheap and will save you so much time even for basic soldering tasks.
 Couple it with some solder braid for desoldering and some small solder and your kit is complete!

 Second, if you don’t have any soldering equipment, check out this All-In-One deal from Plusivo.
-It’s everything you need and the price is barely more than a soldering iron by itself, and if I were starting out again, this is how I’d do it.
+It’s everything you need and the price is barely more than a soldering iron by itself.
+I recently bought a slightly lesser version of this kit and it works great!
 When the little bit of solder it comes with runs out, grab a roll of Kester solder and have enough to last a nice long time.

 I hope this article was helpful for you.
 If you have suggestions for soldering equipment that works well for you, please let us know in the comments below!